Opportunities for transfer students

 - Individualized advising from the Registrar’s Office and faculty.

 The application, personal statement and resume should be submitted through LSAC’s Credential Assembly Service (CAS).
-Transfer students should also submit:
+Transfer students also submit directly to the Suffolk Law Office of Admission:

-- An official Law School Transcript showing grades from the Spring 2015 term
+- An official Law School Transcript showing completed grades for your most current term enrolled

 Suffolk University Law School